EmEmArBee/Hermes-Manager/README.md

 ## Notes

+- **Gateway ALL** always runs `hermes profile use default` first, then chains stop/restart for every discovered profile with `&&`.
+This matches the correct Hermes behaviour: switching to default before issuing gateway commands ensures they execute reliably in sequence.
 - The script uses `nano` as the default editor for all file editing.
 If you prefer a different editor, change the `nano` calls in the `menu_edit_profile` function.
 - REMOVE operations require explicit confirmation and display a warning before deleting.
 There is no undo — always backup first.
 - The SOUL.md import overwrites the destination file.
 A confirmation dialog is shown before proceeding.